 So how often should you bathe a newborn?

 The answer is no more than twice a week.
 If your newborn suffer from eczema like mine, you are recommended to only bathe your newborn once a week.

 Sponge baths are great between baths when needed.
-However, if you clean your baby’s neck daily to keep away milk build up or milk rashes and wipe thoroughly during diaper changes you won’t need to bathe or sponge bathe your newborn more than suggested.
+However, clean baby’s neck daily to keep away milk build up or milk rashes and wipe thoroughly during diaper changes and you won’t need to bathe or sponge bathe your newborn more than suggested.